zhaouv/gameclock/docs/README.md

 * 'absolutePerPlayer' - Each player is given `mainTime` before their time expires.
 * 'byo-yomi' - Each player is given main time.
 When the main time runs out they enter byo-yomi/overtime, where they have `periodTime` to make `periodMoves` before the period elapses, of which they have `numPeriods` before their time expires.
-* 'delay' - Each player is given main time and optioanlly secondary time and optionally a tertiary time (three phases of time).
+* 'delay' - Each player is given main time and optionally secondary time and optionally a tertiary time (three phases of time).
 When each player's turn comes up they have `periodTime` before their clock's (phase) time starts running.
 If the player makes `periodMoves` for that phase then the time left for that phase's main time is spilled over (added) to the next phases available time.
 When one phases' time runs out, the clock advances to the next phase.
 The clock expires when all phases' time expire.
 * 'incrementAfter' - Immediately after each player makes a move, `periodTime` is added to that player's clock. `periodTime` is also added to each player's clock on initialization/reset.
 Otherwise it operates similarly to 'delay'.
 * 'incrementBefore' - Immediately before each player's turn, `periodTime` is added to that player's clock.
 Otherwise it operates similarly to 'delay'.
 * 'hourglass' - Each player starts with `mainTime` and the active time elapsed during that player's turn is then given to the next player.
 For example, if you use five seconds of time to make a move, your opponent will gain five seconds thinking time for the next move.